secretstartups/handbook/blog/release-posts/index.html.md

 Cc `@Farnoosh @axil @Saumya Upadhyaya @Michael Karampalas`

-The Community Advocates team will reach out to the release post manager in Slack #release-post when they are using the [Involving Experts workflow](/handbook/marketing/community-relations/community-advocacy/workflows/involving-experts/) and need help responding to inquiries about content in the release post blog.
+The Developer Evangelism team will reach out to the release post manager in Slack #release-post following their [Release days process](/handbook/marketing/community-relations/developer-evangelism/hacker-news/#release-days) when they need help responding to inquiries about content in the release post blog.
 These needs will primarily arise within the first week of going live with the blog.
 However, as Author for a specific release post, you may get pinged to help coordinate a response some weeks later as issues arise.
 You will usually just need to find the best DRI to handle the issue, often the PM of the release post item in question.

 #### Content reviews